-Get to a safe structure.
-If you hear thunder, suspend your activity immediately and instruct everyone to get to a safe structure.
+- When thunder roars, go indoors.
+If you hear thunder, you are likely within striking distance of the storm.
+Suspend your activity immediately and instruct everyone to get to a safe structure.
 Avoid sheds, small or open shelters, dugouts, bleachers, or grandstands, and stay off corded phones and away from wiring or plumbing.
 If a sturdy building is not nearby, a hard-topped metal vehicle with the windows closed will offer good protection.

 Consider an app for your mobile device.
 Apps for mobile devices are now available that provide access to a local network of lightning sensors.
 This may be an additional resource for you to assess surrounding weather conditions and practice personal safety.

 Thanks to the vigilance of park patrons, a lightning related incident has never occurred in a County park or facility.
 We can remain incident-free if you continue to be vigilant and use sensible precaution.

 LIGHTNING PREDICTION SYSTEMS ARE USED IN A FEW LOCATIONS...